You are currently viewing The Best Erector Spinae Workout: Strengthen Your Lower Back

 Injury Prevention

-Strengthening the erector spinae muscles is vital for protecting the spine during heavy lifting or intense physical activities.
+Strengthening the erector spinae muscles is crucial for protecting the spine during heavy lifting or intense physical activities.
 A strong lower back acts as a natural brace, reducing the likelihood of strains, sprains, and other injuries.
+The Valsalva Maneuver is a perfect example of this brace: where the core is purposely pushed out to strengthen the abdominal cavity to protect the lower back and its musculature.

 Common Injuries the Erector Spinae Prevents: